GetOvert/homebrew-tap/README.md

-# OpenStore Homebrew tap
+# Overt Homebrew tap

-This is the official Homebrew tap repository for [OpenStore](https://github.com/GetOpenStore/OpenStore), a GUI client for Homebrew marketed as an “open app store”.
+This is the official Homebrew tap repository for [Overt](https://github.com/GetOvert/Overt), a GUI client for Homebrew marketed as an “open app store”.

-## Install OpenStore
+## Install Overt

 1. Install [Homebrew](https://brew.sh) if you haven't yet.